PDM4AR/exercises/docs/07-optimizationmilp.md

   </tr>
 </table>

-In this module, we use the MILP formulation to solve an optimization problem based on binary decision variables.
-The overall goal is to solve increasing difficulty version of the problem, writing the correct linear equality and inequality constraints and linear costs.

-In this exercise, you are allowed to use any library you like (suggested optimization libraries are [scipy.optimize](https://docs.scipy.org/doc/scipy/reference/optimize.html) and [pulp](https://coin-or.github.io/pulp/))

 ##  Optimize your voyage to the *Two Slices*

 You are the captain of a pirate ship attempting to travel through the *Short Route*, a misleading name for a dangerous area of the oceans, to reach the *Two Slices*, the legendary treasure which lies at the end of the *Short Route*.